 Add/Remove Permission to View a Patient’s Records

 While managing a portal user, click “Add Patients” to grant the user access to a patient’s medical records.
 Then, search for the patient by name.

 From the search results, click “add” to add permissions for one or more patients.
 Then click “Done”.

 You can add additional patients, or click “Add Siblings” to add a sibling, which will provide a list of patients who share a home or billing account with currently connected patients.

 The Manage Portal User screen will display a list of all patients that an account user may access.

 Patients From Different Care Centers?: If your office is part of a large, multi-office practice that uses PCC’s Care Centers feature, you will see which care center a patient is assigned to when you search.
-Use that information to help you connect the correct patient to the My Kid’s Chart user account.
+Use that information to help you connect the correct patient record to the portal user account.

-When a patient turns eighteen, their record will automatically become private.
+When a patient reaches the age of emancipation set by your practice, their record will automatically become private.
 The “Privacy Enabled” message will appear beside their name.

 Users will still be able to see the patient’s name, and send a message to the physician in relation to the patient, but they will have no access to medical information.

 Here are some issues to keep in mind: